ParsaFouladi/Barmie/docking/Readme.md

     --box_size 20 20 20 \
     --num_cpus 4
 ```
+You can see an example of slurm file in docs folder

 ### Arguments
 - `--receptor_folder`: Path to the folder containing receptor files in `.pdbqt` format.